HiEv/UInv/README.md

 Anyways, that's the basic idea of the code.
 Once it's closer to done I plan on writing proper documentation for it, doing function testing, making some sample code, and then posting it here.

-Current progress:
+Current progress (as of 4/18/'18):
- - ~70% done on coding (110 out of 156 currently proposed functions).
+ - ~77% done on coding (122 out of 158 currently proposed functions).
  - Very little sample code, testing, or documentation complete.

 I'm currently looking for pre-release testers, especially those willing to create mock-ups and text showing how they want the inventory system to work in their Twine projects.
 If you're interested, email me at: **HiEv (5\*9-2) at Yahoo dot com** .